Collection Management Policy

 General processes for selecting materials:

-Collection development is the primary responsibility of the Collection Management Librarian (CML) and carried out in cooperation with faculty, staff and students and at times outside members of our community.
+Collection development is the primary responsibility of the Technical Services Librarian (TSL) and carried out in cooperation with faculty, staff and students and at times outside members of our community.
 Faculty, staff, student and members of the CCU community have an opportunity to submit suggestions or requests for consideration via traditional forms of contact or using our automated “button” request generator on our homepage.
 Outreach to faculty includes occasional email messages announcing new arrivals and also direct requests for new materials.

 A monthly report is generated listing titles that have been requested through Prospector by both faculty and students.
-A review of the titles informs the CML of possible purchases.
-The CML’s role provides maintenance of the physical book and e-book collection as well as the purchasing of new resources.
+A review of the titles informs the TSL of possible purchases.
+The TSL’s role provides maintenance of the physical book and e-book collection as well as the purchasing of new resources.

 At this time, self-published books are generally not added to the collection.